anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_8 title="Enroll-Response exchange" artwork-align="center"}

-The Registrar-Agent SHALL send the LDevID certificate to the pledge by HTTP(S) POST to the pledge endpoint at `/.well-known/brski/ser`.
+The Registrar-Agent SHALL send the domain-owner signed EE certificate to the pledge by HTTP(S) POST to the pledge endpoint at `/.well-known/brski/ser`.
 The request body MUST contain the Enroll-Response (Enroll-Resp) artifact previously acquired from the domain registrar as defined in {{er_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/pkcs7-mime` and the Accept field SHOULD be set to `application/jose+json`.

-Upon reception, the pledge SHALL verify the received LDevID certificate using the installed trust anchors.
+Upon reception, the pledge SHALL verify the received EE certificate using the installed trust anchors.
 After Enroll-Resp validation and verification, the pledge needs to reply with a status telemetry message as defined in {{Section 5.9.4 of !RFC8995}}.
 The pledge MUST generate the Enroll Status (eStatus) artifact as defined in {{estatus_artifact}} and MUST provide it to the Registrar-Agent in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.